adishourya/image_stitching/README.md

 Exemplar Usage :

-For sample images make sure to load in the images directory and utils folder
+For sample images make sure to load in the images directory and utils folder All Images in the repository are publically licensed

 **Step1 pass in 2  input images :**